richard-austin/security-cam/README.md

 <h2 style="text-align: center">NVR for CCTV Access Via Web Browser</h2>

 ### Introduction
-This is a Network Video Recorder accessed through ta web browser. designed to run on a Raspberry pi.
+This is a Network Video Recorder accessed through a web browser. designed to run on a Raspberry pi.
 Access can be either direct or through a Cloud service.
 There is no live implementation of the Cloud Service, but the source code is freely available at https://github.com/richard-austin/cloud-server.
+It requires network cameras providing RTSP streams with the video encoded as H264 or H265.
+No encoding of video streams is done as, running on a Raspberry pi, this would be too CPU intensive.
+Audio streams in any format other than AAC are encoded to AAC.
+### Security
+The NVR is designed to run on a LAN which is protected from unauthorised external access.
+From within the LAN, access to administrative functions is possible.
+Secure authenticated access is obtained through ports 443 and 446 via nginx.
+These ports, plus port 80,  are set up for port forwarding on the router when direct access is used.

+When the NVR is accessed through the Cloud service, port forwarding is not required as all communication is through a client connection that the NVR makes to the Cloud service.
 #### NVR features
 * Secure authenticated web access.
 * Live, low latency (approx 1 second) video from network cameras with RTSP source.